 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Moncler is aware that certain strategic decisions can have repercussions for employees.
-Accordingly, in the event of significant organisational changes (such as the reorganisation of processes or other significant interventions), the Company has always implemented disclosure and workers’ consultation procedures provided for by law and will continue to do so in the future.
+Accordingly, in the event of significant organizational changes (such as the reorganization of processes or other significant interventions), the Company has always implemented disclosure and workers’ consultation procedures provided for by law and will continue to do so in the future.